agarrharr/cache-js/readme.md

 save- default: true- whether or not you want to cache the data to the local database

-type- default: 'POST'- type of ajax call to make (either 'GET' or 'POST')
+ajaxType- default: 'POST'- type of ajax call to make (either 'GET' or 'POST')

 Example Usage
 =====================